Edenam71/Edenam71/README.md

 # 👋 Hi, I'm Eden Am Shalem

-I'm a Computer Science graduate from the Technion, passionate about building clean, scalable software — from deep learning models to full-stack web platforms.
+I'm a Computer Science graduate from the Technion, passionate about building clean, scalable software: from deep learning models to full-stack web platforms.
 Currently seeking opportunities in software development.

 ---